meylisatamuradov/hh_tasks/readme.md

-# Tasks a1, a2, b1 and c solved
+# Tasks a1, a2, b1, c and longestSequence solved

 Every task solution does not read from console.
 And some task inputs are decreased because of unnecessarity

-Tests for a1 and a2 available.
+Tests for a1, a2 and longestSequence available.
 To test run `npm run test`

 1. `npm i`